QingyuanWuNothing/QingyuanWuNothing.github.io/_pages/about.md

 ## About Me
 **My research interests always live in the field of Reinforcement Learning.**

-I am always available for internships or visiting scholarships related to **Reinforcement Learning**, please drop me an email if you are interested after reviewing my [CV](https://www.overleaf.com/read/nvmyzdtrzzny#21e99a).
+I am always available for internships or visiting students related to **Reinforcement Learning**, please drop me an email if you are interested after reviewing my [CV](https://www.overleaf.com/read/nvmyzdtrzzny#21e99a).

-## Brief Bio
+## Brief Introduction

 * I am currently a first-year PhD student at the Department of Computer Science at the University of Liverpool, advised by [Prof. Chao Huang](https://chaohuang2018.github.io/).